DefiledSpec/liri-bot/README.md

 * `node liri.js songify-this-song <song name here>` - This will return the provided songs information using an API call to Spotify.
 If no song name is provided, it defaults to *'All The Small Things'* - by Blink-182.

-* `node liri.js movie-this <movie name here>` - This command will return the provided movie's
+* `node liri.js movie-this <movie name here>` - This command will return the following information for the movie provided.
+If no movie is provided, it defaults to *'Mr Nobody'*.

+    * Title
+    * Year
+    * Country
+    * Language
+    * Plot
+    * Actors
+    * IMDB Rating
+    * Rotten Tomatoes Rating

 * `node liri.js do-what-it-says` - This command looks at *random.txt* and runs the command in the file.
 This command can run any of the commands above, just replace the text in the file with the command you would like to run.
 Arguments are seperated by a *','* and no spaces, Song, Movie, and Twitter names may contain spaces.
 This command is defaulted to *'spotify-this-song,i want it that way'*